YYTWINT/SaaSContainerBasedWorkflow/Artifacts/NXJT_Translator_README.txt

 SECTION 1 - Release Information

 This translator is based on NX2306 Phase 1700 binaries and doesn't contain any new functionality other than just supporting NX files created in NX2306.
-This translator should be used for internal testing purpose only and not to be used in production environment.

-NX to JT translator produces JT files for input part or assembly files.The translator is invoked through Linux console.User can provide single part that may be a piece part or assembly for translator and get one JT file as an output.
+NX to JT translator produces JT files for input part or assembly files.The translator is invoked through Linux console.
+User can provide single part that may be a piece part or assembly for translator and get one JT file as an output.

 JT file for parts contain precise geometry,tessellation,user defined attributes,